fommil/fpmortals/manuscript/complete.md

 fold may return a monadic value.
 In our case, each iteration of the fold returns `F[WorldView]`.

-The `M` is for Monadic and you will find more of these *lifted* methods that behave as one would expect, taking monadic values in place of values.
+The `M` is for Monadic.
+We will find more of these *lifted* methods that behave as one would expect, taking monadic values in place of values.

 ## Unit Tests

-The FP approach to writing applications is a designer's dream: you can delegate writing the implementations of algebras to your team members while focusing on making your business logic meet the requirements.
+The FP approach to writing applications is a designer's dream: delegate writing the implementations of algebras to team members while focusing on making business logic meet the requirements.

 Our application is highly dependent on timing and third party webservices.
 If this was a traditional OOP application, we'd create